Cremation Systems Helped Sullivan Funeral Care Increase Cremation Service with An In-House Crematory

 Despite the growing acceptance of cremation, funeral homes are not modernizing at a pace that meets market demands.
 The funeral homes that do offer cremation do so off-site.
 This logistical challenge plus lack of general knowledge about building codes, zoning compliance, and how to purchase and install a cremation chamber, is a massive barrier for funeral home owners who are interested in starting a cremation business.

 Such was the problem for Mark Sullivan, owner of Sullivan Funeral Care.
 He knew he had a solid business case to invest in a crematory because his off-site cremation service was steadily growing.
 With cremation being a core part of his revenue stream, he knew that in order to reduce costs, increase profitability, and efficiency, he knew the only way to achieve this was to bring cremation in-house.

-Why does in-house and on-site cremation make such a big difference?
+Why do in-house and on-site cremation chambers make such a big difference?
 One reason is that if the deceased family member did not leave a will, it is difficult and painful for families to make arrangement decisions during their time of grief.
 Having to transport the remains 45 minutes each way further complicates the timetable and logistical planning.
 If off-site cremation was already gaining traction, Mark knew an in-house, on-site crematorium would continue to grow the market share of his cremation business.

 Mark’s Approach to Addressing the Problem

 So Mark started out on a search for the best cremation equipment company for his funeral home.
 Since mortuary school did not teach about cremation, it was essential for Mark to do his own due diligence starting from the ground up.
 He wanted to know how each company operated from top to bottom, front to back; every single detail about the crematory and how it would work with his business.